HighSaltLevels/Updater/README.md

 ### TODOs
  - I plan to add a docker-compose file to allow an easier run of the docker image
- - I plan to add html pages so it will be much more browser friendly
+ - ~~I plan to add html pages so it will be much more browser friendly~~ Done :)
+ - I plan to add the option to prune the IP Addresses to only Linux Operating Systems